 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Set your thermostat to be on only when you are actually in your home.

 Another tip is to program your thermostat for lengthier run-cycles.
-We are not suggesting that this will prevent problems, it can help lower humidity in your Sharonville area home.
+While this does not necessary prevent problems, it can help lower humidity in your Sharonville area home.
 This can provide a more comfortable environment, plus keep mold spores from growing in your home.

 Watch Out for Those Pests

-For some reason certain bugs and pests are attracted to air conditioning units, which can be detrimental if they get inside the system.
+Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit with a reasonably wide perimeter of 24 – 36 inches.

-Most outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
+Most outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
 However, over time these can settle or sag, limiting the performance of the air conditioner.
-Every now and then, look at your outdoor component to make sure that the base continues to stay level.
+Every now and then, look at your outdoor component to ensure that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
+Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
 Try to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Keeping these tips in mind, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.